paulocilasjr/gleam/README.md

 Deep learning-based image classification using [Ludwig](https://ludwig.ai/).

-- Train on labeled image datasets using pretrained or custom backbones
+- input files: Zip file with images  and csv with metadata
-- Support for train/validation/test split
+- Tasks: classification
-- Predict on test images and evaluate results
+- Models available: ResNet, EfficientNet, VGG, Shufflenet, Vit, AlexNet and More...
-- Generate visual reports with learning curves, confusion matrices, and examples
+- Output: Ludwig_model file, a report in the form of an HTML file (with learning curves, confusion matrices, and etc...), and a collection of CSV/json/png files containing the predictions, experiment stats and visualizations.

 ### 3. Galaxy-Ludwig